benmesander/rvint/README.md

 These operations support 32-bit numbers on 32-bit architectures and 64-bit numbers on 64-bit architectures.

+- ASCII binary to binary
-- ASCII binary to binary - not complete
+- ASCII unsigned decimal to binary - not complete
 - ASCII signed decimal to two's complement binary - not complete
 - ASCII hexadecimal to binary